 A Call to Action

-If you have or are at risk of hereditary illness, it may appear like there’s nothing you can do about the situation.
+If you have or are at risk of hereditary illness, it may sound like there’s nothing you can do about the situation.
 After all, you’re born with it, right?
 Not necessarily—the fact is that with education, support, and the expert guidance of physicians and genetic counselors, there’s a lot you can do to manage your condition and, in some cases, protect yourself from developing a disease or disorder.
-In this way a family history of a disease or known genetic risk is a call to action, and the resources are in place to help you face the challenge and manage your risk. _
+In this way, a family history of a disease or known genetic risk is a call to action, and the resources are in place to help you face the challenge and manage your risk.

 Know Your Rights